Photo Shows Mature Plant

 The Bald Cypress gets its name because it sheds its leaves earlier than other conifers.
 In appearance, this tree species (Taxodium distichum) is very majestic and brings curb appeal value to any property.

 As a conservationist, the Bald Cypress is a valuable plant life for watery environments.
 For example, its seeds feed wild turkeys, ducks, water birds, and squirrels.
 Amphibians like frogs, salamanders, toads use the Bald Cypress to breed, as do catfish.
-Birds of all types nest in its treetops.
+Birds of all types nest in their treetops.

 How To Plant a Bald Cypress Tree